1955 NBA Finals

 The 1955 NBA World Championship Series was the championship round of the 1954–55 NBA season.
 The best-of-seven series was won by the Syracuse Nationals, who defeated the Fort Wayne Pistons in the final game when Syracuse's George King made a free throw with 12 seconds left to put the Nationals up 92–91.
 King then stole the ball from Fort Wayne's Andy Phillip with three seconds remaining to clinch the victory for Syracuse.
-Because of the arena not believing Fort Wayne would make the NBA Finals, the arena was booked and not available, and the Fort Wayne home games were played in Indianapolis.
+The arena was booked prior to the team making the finals and was thus not available, and the Fort Wayne home games were played in Indianapolis.